Last Updated: September 10, 2021

-Cybercrime costs individuals and businesses trillions of dollars each year, but the focus has shifted heavily towards small businesses.
-Verizon’s 2018 report on Data Breach Investigations estimates that 58% of all cyber attacks occur against businesses with fewer than 250 employees.
+Cybercrime costs individuals and businesses trillions of dollars each year, but the focus has shifted heavily toward small businesses.
+Verizon’s 2020 report on Data Breach Investigations estimates that 28% of all cyber attacks occur against small businesses with fewer than 1000 employees.
 Why?
 Small businesses are less apt to allocate a large budget to their cybersecurity, and the potential payoff is still large with many SMBs.
 So let’s look at how criminals are targeting businesses and some ways that you can protect your small business from a cyber attack.

 The most immediate consequence is the cost required to fix the problem.
 In many cases, cybercriminals request an immediate “ransom” to be paid in order to recover compromised information.
 These amounts are often tens of thousands of dollars.